Runningtarrens/Mcorne/README.md

 * corne split_bot_rechts_v4.stl
 * corne split_top_right_reinforced_tentless_v4.stl
 * corne split_top_right_reinforced_v4.stl
+* magnet_tenting_30mm.stl

 Version v4 is the latest for the case.
 I made some corrections so the inner keys ( T and Z dont scratch on the case).
 I only uploaded the right side as .stl but you can just mirror it in your slicer software to get the left version of it.

 The .stl are to slice yourself.
-There are also .3mf files which are already dialed in and provide the exact settings i use.
+(There are also .3mf files which are already dialed in and provide the exact settings i use.).
+The .3mf are in rework for now.

 # Tangented

-* Magnetic tenting legs - soon
+* Magnetic tenting legs - Added to the files directory
-* Mcorne Travel Case
+* Mcorne Travel Case - Added to the Travel Case directory
 * Keycaps - soon